 Here are the similarities.

-Well, actually, that's not a similarity.
+In both cases, well, actually, that's not a similarity.

 Let's describe the first one.

-In the delay case, there has not been any suspicion of the prosecutor at all on the part of the mainstream press.
+In the Delay case, there has not been any suspicion of the prosecutor at all on the part of the mainstream press.

 Ronnie Earle, in fact, there have been profiles how he's not political.